Wasiq-Ali/quiz_app/README.md

 # Quiz App - A Fun and Interactive Quiz Experience.
 Welcome to the Quiz App repository!
-This project features a dynamic with LocalStorage and engaging quiz application built with vanilla JavaScript, HTML, and CSS.
-Whether you're looking to test your knowledge or add a quiz feature to your website, this app provides a clean and user-friendly interface.
+This project features a dynamic and engaging quiz application built with vanilla JavaScript, HTML, and CSS.
+Utilizing LocalStorage, the app allows you to test your knowledge or integrate a quiz feature into your website.
+Enjoy a clean, user-friendly interface and customizable options.

 # 🛠️ Features
 - Start and End Quiz: Begin with a simple start button and end with a result screen.